-All requests for support and award acceptance from external sponsors must be submitted to and approved by one of the Authorized Organizational Representatives (AOR), which includes the Vice Provost for Research, Innovation, and Discovery and the Executive Director for Research Development.
-Deans, Department Chairs, and individual faculty or staff members are not authorized to submit applications, pre-applications, or letters of intent or their equivalent for grants or contracts, nor accept awards, contracts, subcontracts, or agreements on behalf of the University.
+All requests for support and award acceptance from external sponsors must be submitted to and approved by the Associate Vice Chancellor for Research.
+Deans, Department Chairs, and individual faculty or staff members are not authorized to submit applications for grants or contracts, nor to accept awards, contracts, subcontracts, or agreements on behalf of the University.
 All proposals must be submitted in accordance with the following timelines.